kensai01/06_todo-app/README.md

 * Estimated Hours: 10
 * Actual time spent: 15-20
 * Notes: Large learning curve on some of the items, likely they are still wrong as I'm still reading and learning about it.
 * Issues: The simplicity of the app made it difficult to map things out because a lot of diagrams depend on relations between objects where as here it's a straightforward application so there isn't much going on to draw out.

+### Example Video
+* Go to video folder inside of repository and download todo_app_example.mp4 video.